jmaslak/archive-tar-wrapper-perl/README.md

 - **$arch->read("archive.tgz")**

-    `read()` opens the given tarball, expands it into a temporary directory and returns 1 on success und `undef` on failure.
+    `read()` opens the given tarball, expands it into a temporary directory and returns 1 on success or `undef` on failure.
     The temporary directory holding the tar data gets cleaned up when `$arch` goes out of scope.